-In 1999 my first son, Brandon, was born.
+In 1999 my first son was born.
 Long before he could actually talk, he began the "baby talk."
 Mostly goos and such.
 He was a perfect baby.
+He slept all

-He slept all night.
-Was NEVER sick.
-Always happy.
-Always smiling.
+night and was NEVER sick.
+He was always happy and smiling.
 Anyway, when he began this baby talk, he would (as most babies do) say, what

 sounded like, "I Good."
 The good was a bit long drawn out.
-My wife, Laurie, and I would always respond with something like "I know your good."
-And
+My wife and I would always respond with something like "I know your good."
+And that was

 Four years later, our lives had changed a little.
 We were living in a new house.
 I had a new job.
 My wife had a new job.
 She was pregnant with our

 second son.
-We both had returned to school.
+We both had returned to college.
 I had recently bought a new laptop for school.
-It was late January 2003.
-One slow Saturday at work, me
+It was early 2003.
+I had came up with more ideas that I

 Where do I go to sell t-shirts

 stumbled upon CaféPress.
-They didn't actually buy designs, but they would allow you to upload designs and then sell those designed t-shirts in a
+They didn't actually buy designs, but they would allow you to upload your designs and then sell those designed t-shirts in

 Too good to be true?

-In January 2004, my wife decided she wanted to get one of my "Wanna Monkey Around t-shirts."
+In January 2004, my wife decided she wanted to get one of my t-shirts.
 We ordered one, and I was shocked.
-The shirt itself was OK, but my designed
+The shirt itself was OK, but my design

 Time to get serious.

 Now if you are going to start selling t-shirts online, I would suggest you do your homework first.
-I used to recommend CaféPress because It is
+I recommend CaféPress because It is very easy to

-very easy to use, Very inexpensive (basic shops are free), offers a large selection of products to sell, and was fairly profitable per item sold.
-Over
+use, Very inexpensive (basic shops are free), offers a large selection of products to sell, and is fairly profitable per item sold.
+There are several other

 You can sell:

-Merchandise you design including t-shirts, posters, mugs, bumper stickers and much more
+Merchandise you've designed including t-shirts, clothing, posters, mugs, bumper stickers, and much much more.

 What do they do?

-Handles all payment transactions including major credit cards
+They handle all payment transactions and they accept most major credit cards.

-Sends you a monthly check for your earnings on sales!
+They send you a monthly payment for earnings on your sales!

 Can I really make money?

 Yes!
-Some of the shopkeepers earn over $100,000 a year.
-Premium Shops earn 10X more than Basic shops on average.
-Plus thousands of
+Some shopkeepers on CaféPress earn over $100,000 a year.
+On average, Premium Shops earn much more than Basic shops.
+Does that

 How it works:

-Each product has a Base Price that includes all fees associated with selling.
-You simply set your retail price above the Base Price.
-When you
+Each product offered for sale has a Base Price.
+The base price includes all fees associated with selling.
+You set your sell price (retail price) above

-You decide to markup the price to $13.99
+You decide to markup the price by $2.00,

 How much does it cost?